-The biotechnology techniques employed in the production of its biotech treestocks require ArborGen to receive approval from the regulatory authority in each of the markets in which ArborGen operates before any of these products can be commercialised.
+ArborGen mitigates technology risk by operating across the full spectrum of genetic technologies - from traditional breeding through to genetic engineering (GE).
+Although ArborGen utilises advanced biotechnology techniques to develop and produce its high genetic value treestocks, it is only its GE treestocks that require regulatory approval.
+ArborGen is actively employing advanced genomic selection as a way of integrating modern genetic and genomic techniques with conventional breeding programmes, to accelerate genetic improvement, and which does not involve GE.
+By drawing upon genomics and gene discovery, the regulatory risks associated with GE products can be avoided.
+ArborGen limits the development of its GE products to those situations and traits that cannot be achieved through non-GE techniques.
+GE treestocks require ArborGen to receive approval from the regulatory authority in each of the markets in which ArborGen operates before any of these products can be commercialised.
 Accordingly, ArborGen is exposed to the risk that these products may not achieve regulatory approval or that regulatory approval takes longer than ArborGen expects.
 ArborGen mitigates this risk by (amongst other measures) adhering strictly to all operable regulatory requirements, and engaging fully and early with regulatory authorities in public submission processes.

-In addition, there is the risk that even if ArborGen's products deliver the value-gains targeted, there may still be a lack of customer acceptance of ArborGen's products, due to the biotechnology techniques it employs to produce them.
-For example, the Forestry Stewardship Council (FSC) does not currently approve the commercial use of genetically modified trees in its certified forests.
+There is the risk that even if ArborGen's products deliver the value-gains targeted, there may still be a lack of customer acceptance of them, due to the techniques ArborGen employs to produce them.
+For example, the Forestry Stewardship Council (FSC) does not currently approve the commercial use of GE trees in its certified forests.
 ArborGen mitigates this particular risk by operating in many jurisdictions across a wide-range of potential customers, thereby limiting the impact of the decision of any one market or customer.
 In addition, ArborGen engages in public forums designed to educate on both the risks and benefits of genetically modified trees, as well as ArborGen-specific issues.
-To advance customer adoption of its biotech products ArborGen works in product development partnerships with potential future customers, in order to reduce any customer and public concerns and issues as they arise through the product development process.
+To advance customer adoption of its GE products ArborGen works in product development partnerships with potential future customers, in order to reduce any customer and public concerns and issues as they arise through the product development process.